AdobeDocs/analytics.en/help/components/dimensions/page-url.md

 If you want the eVar to exactly match the 'Page URL' dimension in Data Warehouse, you can use [dynamic variables](/help/implement/vars/page-vars/dynamic-variables.md) and set the eVar to `D=g` on each hit.
 Note that this method does not work for custom link hits, as the page URL is stripped for all [`tl()`](/help/implement/vars/functions/tl-method.md) calls.

-## Dimension values
+## Dimension items

-Dimension values include the URLs of pages on your site.
+Dimension items include the URLs of pages on your site.